nmshd/documentation/_docs_use-cases/use-case-consumption-get-shared-versions-of-a-repositoryattribute.md

 - No LocalAttributes can be returned if the `attributeId` correlates to an unknown LocalAttribute.
 - No LocalAttributes can be returned if the `attributeId` correlates to a RelationshipAttribute.
-- No LocalAttributes can be returned if the `attributeId` correlates to an IdentityAttribute with a `shareInfo`.
+- No LocalAttributes can be returned if the `attributeId` correlates to an own shared or peer shared IdentityAttribute.
 - No LocalAttributes can be returned if an empty list is provided for `peers`.
 - No LocalAttributes can be returned if the `peers` are unknown.
 - No LocalAttributes can be returned if the parameters are malformed.